KaySRubio/dear-abby-topic-modeling/README.md

 ![Screenshot 2024-02-09 at 5 41 32 PM](https://github.com/KaySRubio/dear-abby-topic-modeling/assets/78124907/2a2c0ce6-318f-4807-8dc9-1e29072e80fe)

 ## Next steps:
-Some cool next directions would be to see if topic frequencies have changed over time from 1985-2017.
+Future directions include modeling how topics may have changed over time from 1985-2017 and identifying trends.
 Also, there's always more data cleaning to do.
-While I excluded some column-related phrasing and words, I discovered that some logistical info was still left in, so more rigorous data cleaning could.
-I'd also like to try Latent Semantic Analysis (LSA) and other topic modeling algorithms.
+While I excluded some column-related phrasing and words in the first pass, I discovered that some logistical info was still left in and affected some of the topics, so more rigorous data cleaning could improve results.
+I'd also like to explore Latent Semantic Analysis (LSA) and other topic modeling algorithms.

 ## Data Source:
 American Anxieties: Dear Abby's Questions